Landscaping & Lawn

 Stage 4 Scheduling High

 Weather creates scheduling chaos.
 One rain day means rescheduling 3 jobs, notifying 3 clients, and filling 3 gaps.
-That's 2–4 hours per week of pure admin — not counting the lost revenue from empty slots.
+That's 2–4 hours per week of pure admin — not counting the revenue left on the table from empty slots.

 Leak: $4,000–$8,000/yr